amartinsan/MetabolicProfile_Inferring/README.md

 ## Support and Finance

- ### This project has been funded by CONACyt in its Basic Science and/or Frontier Science convening.
+ ### This project has been funded by CONACyT in its Basic Science and/or Frontier Science convening.

  ### Modality: Paradigms and Controversies of Science 2022